akka/akka-grpc/docs/src/main/paradox/whygrpc.md

 It has several advantages:

  * Schema-first design favors well-defined and decoupled service interfaces over brittle ad-hoc solutions.
- * Protobuf-based wire protocol is efficient, well-known, and allows compatible schema evolution.
+ * The Protobuf-based wire protocol is efficient, well-known, and allows compatible schema evolution.
- * Based on HTTP/2 which allows multiplexing several data streams over a single connection.
+ * It is based on HTTP/2 which allows multiplexing several data streams over a single connection.
  * Streaming requests and responses are first class.
  * There are tools available for many languages allowing seamless interoperability between clients and services written in different languages.